Skip to content

 1. Using TAC social media or email rather than personal social media accounts to communicate with service users in a professional capacity relating to TAC.

-2. Not posting about service users and other volunteers/team members on social media
+2. Not posting about service users on social media outside agreed and anonymised requests for help

-3. You will be expected to carry out the responsibilities of being a team member or volunteer that are outlined in the Team Descriptions [To be Added]
+4. You will be expected to carry out the responsibilities of being a team member or volunteer that are outlined to you by the Management Team

-4. You will be expected to adhere to and uphold all other TAC policies, including but not limited to, the Safeguarding Policy, Equality and Diversity Policy, and the Privacy Policy
+5. You will be expected to adhere to and uphold all other TAC policies

-5. You will be encouraged not to push yourself beyond your ability, and set realistic limits for yourself on the work that you are capable of doing at any given time
+6. You will be expected not to push yourself beyond your ability, be kind to yourself, and set realistic limits for yourself on the work that you are capable of doing at any given time

 Complaints or Concerns

-1. It is important that you act in accordance with the Complaints and Concerns Procedure when dealing with any and all service users.
+1. It is important that you act in accordance with TAC’s Concerns & Complaints Procedure when dealing with any and all service users.
 We encourage team members and volunteers, where possible, to resolve minor conflicts or address minor concerns with each other.
 Where this is not possible, the Complaints and Concerns Procedure is set in place to facilitate dealing with any issues that arise.

 2. As a group of likeminded people whose primary concern is the support of each other and our service users, it is important that we all strive to support each other if any concerns and complaints do arise.
 We aim to foster a healthy environment in which concerns can be dealt with in a fair, sensitive, and considerate manner.